apgoetz/andygoetz.org/src/_posts/2010-05-25-a-NES-rumble-pak.md

 ![tekkit](tekkit.jpg)

-Boy did we learn a lesson about procrastination.
-We started working 24 hours before the project was due, and only ended up getting it finished at 2 in the morning.
+<a name='more'></a>Boy did we learn a lesson about procrastination.
+We started working 24
+hours before the project was due, and only ended up getting it finished at 2 in the morning.
 We ended up having to scale back our plans.
 But not too much.
 What we built still is awesome.